Conservation Field Coordinator - Nepal

 Salary and Benefits:

-Projects Abroad pays a good local salary, international flights, comprehensive travel and health insurance, a single room in shared accommodation and food allowance, as well as agreed day-to-day work-related expenses.
+Projects Abroad pays a good local salary, a single room in shared accommodation, as well as agreed day-to-day work-related expenses.

 Please complete the online application form and upload a cover letter explaining why you are perfect for this role.